$\mathrm{L}^1$ full groups of flows

-Given an arbitrary free measure-preserving flow \( \mathbb{R} \acts X \), we build an example of an aperiodic \( S \in \lfgr{\mathbb{R} \acts X} \) for which the signs in \( \{\rho_{S^{k}}(x) : k \in \mathbb{N} \} \) keep alternating indefinitely for almost all \( x \in X \).
-In fact, we present a transformation that acts ergodically on each orbit of the flow (in particular, it is conservative and globally ergodic provided so is the flow).
+Given an arbitrary free measure-preserving flow \( \mathbb{R} \acts X \), we construct an example of an aperiodic \( S \in \lfgr{\mathbb{R} \acts X} \) for which the signs in \( \{\rho_{S^{k}}(x) : k \in \mathbb{N} \} \) keep alternating indefinitely for almost all \( x \in X \).
+In fact, we present a transformation that acts ergodically on each orbit of the flow (in particular, it is conservative and globally ergodic as soon as the flow is ergodic).
 Moreover, we ensure it has a uniformly bounded cocycle.
 Our argument uses a variant of the well-known cutting and stacking construction adapted for infinite measure spaces.
-Additional technical difficulties arise for the necessity to work across all orbits of the flow simultaneously.
-The transformation will arise as a limit of special partial maps we call \emph{castles}, which we now define.
+Additional technical difficulties arise from the necessity to work across all orbits of the flow simultaneously.
+The transformation will arise as a limit of special partial transformations we call \emph{castles}, which we now define.